Fehiroh/hackerrank_problem_solving_MinMaxSum/README.md

 **1) Singular Answer**
 >
->  When only one answer to a problem is provided, there isn't a multitude of viewpoints to consider.
-This leaves the beginner  pretty much where they started, and can potentially make it seem as though there is only one way to approach each problem.
+>  When only one answer to a problem is provided, it can potentially make it seem as though there is only one way to approach each problem.
+This is not the case.

  **2) No Shown Work**
 >